daiearth22/test/sales-process/accounting/index.html.md

 * Review the invoice details and click the Post Invoice button

-* Once the invoice is posted, Recurly will automatically collect on the invoice during our next automatic bill run (typically at the top of every hour/index.html.md).
+* Once the invoice is posted, Recurly will automatically collect on the invoice during our next automatic bill run (typically at the top of every hour).
 You will see the account’s balance go back to $0.00 when this charge is successfully processed

 ## Customer wants to update their Recurly account or billing information